L3P3/rtjscomp/README.md

 - `type_dynamics`: dynamic file types, see [api](#api)
 - `type_mimes`: file type to mime type map (most common are already set, only overrides)
 - `type_raws`: array of file types that are sent uncompressed
+- `zstd_level`: compression level for zstd, 0-19, default is 3

 here is an example for a customized setup: